 A dependent child with taxable income in excess of \$35 must file a PA tax return.
 If that child's parents qualify for TAX BACK/Tax Forgiveness, that child is also eligible for this credit.
-The child must file a PA-40 and a PA Schedule SP, just as any claimant.
+The child must file a PA-40 and a PA Schedule SP.
 The child must also include any child support paid to his/her parent in his/her Eligibility Income.